vishnubk/peasoup/README.md

 1 46.750000 548.444214 162.808395 0 0 8.425230
 ```

-Bonus: Use `psrfold_fil2` for faster dedispersion+folding of hundreds of candidates.
+Bonus Tip: Use `psrfold_fil2` for faster dedispersion+folding of hundreds of candidates.

 #### Using prepfold (PRESTO)